standing-o/Air_Pollution_Forecasting_with_Numerical_Modeling_and_ML/README.md

 </div>

 It is realistically impossible to obtain wind and air pollution data at all points due to problems such as cost and time.
-So we came up with a way to get empty space data through **interpolation**.
+So we come up with a way to get empty space data through **interpolation**.

 **3**.
 IDW